-Our board of directors is composed of six members.
+Our board of directors is composed of seven members.
 Each director is elected for a term ending at the next annual general meeting of shareholders.
-The current term of all of our directors will end at our first annual general meeting of shareholders as a public company in May 2022, at which time reelection will be possible.
+The current term of all of our directors will end at our next annual general meeting of shareholders in May 2023, at which time reelection will be possible.
 There are no family relationships among any of our directors or executive officers.

-We are a foreign private issuer under the rules of the SEC.
-As a result, in accordance with the NYSE listing standards, we will rely on home country governance requirements and certain exemptions thereunder rather than on the stock exchange corporate governance requirements, including the requirement that within one year of the completion of our IPO we have a board that is composed of a majority of independent directors.
+We are a foreign private issuer under the rules of the SEC and in accordance with the NYSE listing standards, we rely on home country governance requirements and certain exemptions thereunder rather than on the stock exchange corporate governance requirements.
 For an overview of our corporate governance principles, see "Item 10.
 Additional Information - Memorandum and Articles of Association."